Passive Activism |

 Mountains and Rivers

-Lars Schmidt is a naturalist, a multidisciplinary artist, dancer, improviser and facilitator.
+Lars Schmidt is a naturalist, a multidisciplinary artist, dancer and improviser,

 His work, in his various roles, reflects an immersion in both Eastern philosophy and nature, expressing an approach of 'learning to listen' and contemplative practices as a reoccurring theme.